qruto/laravel-wave/README.md

     .updated('Team', (team) => console.log('team updated', team));
 ```

-Firstly, we should pass model name and id to the `model` method of the Wave instance.
+Let's start by passing model name and id to the `model` method of the Wave instance.

-By default Wave prefixed model name with `App.Models` namespace.
+By default Wave prefixes model name with `App.Models` namespace.
 You can override it with `namespace` option:

 ```javascript
 window.Wave = new Wave({ namespace: 'App.Path.Models' });